atloftus/IGActionAutomator/README.txt

 README:
-This project is my first attempt at creating a more comprehensive look at Instagram automation.
-The main purpose of this project is to create an easy to understand automation toolkit that can be built on and improved.
+This project aims to create an easy to understand automation toolkit for Instagram that can be collaboratively built on and improved.

+FUNCTIONALITY:
+- Like from:
+    + Hashtag
+    + Location
+    + File
+- Comment from:
+    + Hashtag
+    + Location
+    + File
+- Follow from:
+    + Hashtag
+    + Location
+    + File
+- Unfollow users that:
+    + You recently followed
+    + You recently followed and didn't follow you back

 REQUIREMENTS (PIP INSTALL):